mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/initialize-data-on-the-bricks.en.md

 ----[mla]----
 ## Other payment methods

 In the form displayed for payment by **Rapipago** and **Pago Fácil**, you can start with the fields already filled in.
-For this, it is necessary to pass the following configuration in the brick's initialization object.
+For this, it is necessary to pass the following configuration in the Brick's initialization object.

 ```javascript
 settings = {